Mast Landing brews collaboration, expansion

 “This new building can fit about four of our old breweries in it,” Olen said.

 The company plans to keep 920 Main St. as a place to brew and store sour beers and wild beers, barrel-aging and the tasting room.
-The Saco Street site will hold the more popular beers and larger pieces of equipment and will be where the majority of the beer is shipped from.
+The Saco Street site will hold and can the other beers.

 The upgrade is expected to almost double the output of beer this year, from 4,300 barrels to almost 9,000.